This will be my last post of 2017. My next post will be in January starting with our regular monthly updates.

 The Year Everything Goes Right

 Let's be honest, 2017 has been another amazingly easy year to make money investing.
-It seems just about everything has gone up, even in Canadian dollar terms with our dollar rising a few cents on the year which reduces the gain on international investments.
+It seems just about everything has gone up, even in Canadian dollar terms (our dollar rose a few cents on the year which reduces the gain on international investments).

 U.S. stocks are up around 15%, developed markets are up 19%, Canadian stocks are up over 7.5%, emerging markets are up 21%, even bonds are up 2-3% in our rising rate environment.
 To top it all off, volatility has been incredibly low with the VIX below 20 for the entire year.
 That's unprecedented stability!

 If you were starting out this year and simply bought XAW.TO, taking a stake in over 8,100 companies around the globe, you would have made an easy 17% this year!
 It would have been free to purchase if you used Questrade as your low-cost online brokerage.

 We’ve also been hit by crypto-mania.
 You could have bought any number of “currencies” like Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Bitcoin Gold, Ripple, NEO, Zcash, Stellar, Waves, Qtum, and a myriad of other names and tripled or even 10x your investment in mere months.
 (Yes, these all and many more have market caps over $1 billion).
 You can't make this stuff up.

 Millions of people who can barely keep their iPhone properly updated and their laptops virus-free are putting their life savings into fictional digital money.
 Some boldly pretend to understand the ins-and-outs of this technology and justify its value; most are just blindly chasing the crowd.

 All this investment dreamland stuff calls for a bit of a reality check.
 I don’t mean to scare people from investing, taking smart risks, or saving aggressively for retirement.
 But realize that it isn’t going to stay this easy.